Rat TerrierPublished: Last updated: by Kyle J. Larson

 Rat Terrier Information

-Happy, curious and fearless, the Rat Terrier is a jolly, long-lived dog with a great sense of humor and a love of family.
 The breed is compact and sturdy, weighing up to 24 pounds, with an elegant, agile appearance.
-His smooth coat is most often white with or without markings of black, chocolate, red, apricot, fawn, tan, lemon or blue.
+His smooth coat is most often white with or without markings of black, chocolate, red, apricot, fawn, tan, lemon, or blue.

 All dogs have their own personality and unique training, causing them to differ slightly from these breeds stats.
 However, please let us know if we made an error in the stats, we appreciate your help!